-- All these securities will be debt securities, so should also be reported in Table 2, field 79, Classification of a Security Used as Collateral, with a six-letter CFI code in which the Category (first letter) must be D for debt. - The FSB definition of government securities (see footnote 19 on page 9 of SFT Global Data Standards) is "claims on sovereigns under the Basel III Standardised Approach" (but note that parties can diverge from this method of categorization and reach an agreement between themselves where one the parties is not subject to Basel).62 The Basel III Standardised Approach expressly includes claims on: - central governments - central banks
+- All these securities will be debt securities, so should also be reported in Table 2, field 79, Classification of a Security Used as Collateral, with a six-letter CFI code in which the Category (first letter) must be D for debt. - The FSB definition of government securities (see footnote 19 on page 9 of SFT Global Data Standards) is "claims on sovereigns under the Basel III Standardised Approach" (but note that parties can diverge from this method of categorization and reach an agreement between themselves where one the parties is not subject to Basel).61 The Basel III Standardised Approach expressly includes claims on: - central governments - central banks - certain non-central government public sector entities (PSEs) identified as sovereigns under the Standardised Approach - multilateral development banks (MDBs) that meet the criteria for a 0% risk-weight under the Standardised Approach, currently: - World Bank Group comprised of the International Bank for Reconstruction and Development (IBRD), the International Finance Corporation (IFC), the Multilateral Investment Guarantee Agency (MIGA) and the International Development Association (IDA) - Asian Development Bank (AsDB) - African Development Bank (AfDB) - European Bank for Reconstruction and Development (EBRD)

-61 This schedule is based on work conducted by the Association of German Public Banks (Bundesverband Oeffentlicher Banken Deutschlands, VOEB) in association with WM Datenservice.
+60 This schedule is based on work conducted by the Association of German Public Banks (Bundesverband Oeffentlicher Banken Deutschlands, VOEB) in association with WM Datenservice.

-62 See ESMA's Guidelines of January 2020, p.123125, para.343.
+61 See ESMA's Guidelines of January 2020, p.125, para.343.

-- certain non-central government public sector entities (PSEs) identified as sovereigns under the Standardised Approach

-- multilateral development banks (MDBs) that meet the criteria for a 0% risk-weight under the Standardised Approach, currently:

-- World Bank Group comprised of the International Bank for Reconstruction and Development (IBRD), the International Finance Corporation (IFC), the Multilateral Investment Guarantee Agency (MIGA) and the International Development Association (IDA)

-- Asian Development Bank (AsDB)

-- African Development Bank (AfDB)

-- European Bank for Reconstruction and Development (EBRD)

 - Inter-American Development Bank (IADB)

 - European Investment Bank (EIB)

 - European Investment Fund

 - Nordic Investment Bank

 - Caribbean Development Bank

 - Islamic Development Bank

 - Council of Europe Development Bank

 - International Finance Facility for Immunization

 - Asian Infrastructure Investment Bank

 - Bank for International Settlements (BIS)

 - International Monetary Fund (IMF)

 - European Central Bank (ECB)

 - European Union (EU) which includes European Atomic Energy Community (Euratom)

-- The Basel paper on Calculation of RWA for Credit Risk --- Standardized Approach: Individual Exposures (CRE20), which is due to take effect in 2022, adds the following institutions to the list of sovereign-equivalent international financial institutions :
+- The Basel paper on Calculation of RWA for Credit Risk --- Standardized Approach:

+Individual Exposures (CRE20), which is due to take effect in 2022, adds the following institutions to the list of sovereign-equivalent international financial institutions:

 - European Stability Mechanism (ESM)

 - European Financial Stability Facility (EFSF)

-- Regional governments and local authorities are treated as public sector enterprises (PSEs) under the Basel III Standardised Approach but can be included as issuers of government securities if they have "specific revenue raising powers and have specific institutional arrangements the effect of which is to reduce their risks of default".63 The European Banking Authority (EBA) publishes a list of EU-EEA regional government and local authorities that meet these criteria.75 The treatment of PSEs should also be known by parties for the calculation of their regulatory capital ratios.
+- Regional governments and local authorities are treated as public sector enterprises (PSEs) under the Basel III Standardised Approach but can be included as issuers of government securities if they have "specific revenue raising powers and have specific institutional arrangements the effect of which is to reduce their risks of default".
+62 The European Banking Authority (EBA) publishes a list of EEA regional government and local authorities that meet these criteria.
+74 The treatment of PSEs should also be known by parties for the calculation of their regulatory capital ratios.
 Otherwise, parties will have to be check with their NCA.

+- Administrative bodies responsible to central governments, regional governments or to local authorities and other non-commercial undertakings owned by the governments or local authorities will only be treated as sovereign if the entities have revenue-raising